-- Before we connect Managed Switch to the other network device, we have to make sure both sides of the SFP transceivers are with the same media type, for example, 1000BASE-SX to 1000BASE-SX, 1000BASE-LX to 1000BASE-LX. - 2.
-Check whether the fiber-optic cable type matches with the SFP transceiver requirement. - To connect to 1000BASE-SX SFP transceiver, please use the multi-mode fiber cable with one side being the male duplex LC connector type. - To connect to 1000BASE-LX SFP transceiver, please use the single-mode fiber cable with one side being the male duplex LC connector type.
+- 1. Make sure both sides of the SFP transceiver are with the same media type, for example, 1000BASE-SX to 1000BASE-SX, 1000BASE-LX to 1000BASE-LX. - 2.
+Check whether the fiber-optic cable type matches the SFP transceiver model. - To connect to 1000BASE-SX SFP transceiver, use the multi-mode fiber cable -- with one side being the male duplex LC connector type. - To connect to 1000BASE-LX SFP transceiver, use the single-mode fiber cable -- with one side being the male duplex LC connector type.